demonslaying/calculate_net_gross_vat_for_purchases/README.md

 ng g s [service-name] --skip-tests -> To create a service

 ng serve -o -> To start the front end project

+# To improve/implement:
+- Media queries for different browsers

+- Despite validations are implemented, they can be implemented from the Angular Validators class

+- Change the vanilla HTML UI to the Angular Material

+- Making a service that manages the state of the application through Dependency Injection in the constructor of each component

+- Separate the layout to each component corresponding to each DIV, for this project will be 3 components